aayushsaxena15/projects/README.md

 projects
 ========

-I am a third year student at International Institute of Information Technology, Hyderabad pursuing B.Tech. in Computer Science and Engineering.
+I am a Computer Science graduate from International Institute of Information Technology, Hyderabad.
+Currently working on machine learning and artificial intelligence projects.

 This is my first official repository meant for reference purposes so that various organizations can go through my work.